julianhecker/PolyGEE/README.md

 PolyGEE: A generalized estimating equation approach to the efficient and robust estimation of polygenic effects in large-scale association studies

-This is a test version of the software "PolyGEE" for the efficient and robust estimation of polygenic effects in large-scale association studies.
+This is a beta version of the software "PolyGEE" for the efficient and robust estimation of polygenic effects in large-scale association studies.

 ### DOWNLOAD OF EXTERNAL DATA AND PREPARATION OF INPUT